 Some foods such as oatmeal are believed to enhance lactation and milk supply.
 So, it becomes important to eat foods that help in lactation.
 If you are having trouble producing milk, you must include lactation-boosting foods in your diet.

 10 Quick Snack Recipes for Nursing Mothers

-It is suggested that you have a snack once every 2-3 hours so as to maximize energy.
+It is suggested that you include snacks in between meals to fulfil nutritional requirements and to provide more satiety.
 The following are a list of top ten quick snacks for breastfeeding moms that taste great and provide great nutrition to your baby.

 1. Nuts and Dried Fruits Trail Mix